-Hybrid Comprehensive Training Opportunities for Paraprofessionals in Early Intervention Services (Hybrid CO-TOP*EIS) is funded by the Office of Special Education Programs (OSEP), U. S. Department of Education.
+Hybrid Comprehensive Training Opportunities for Paraprofessionals in Early Intervention Services (Hybrid CO-TOP*EIS) was funded by the Office of Special Education Programs (OSEP), U. S. Department of Education.

-The PAR²A Center in collaboration with Early Intervention Colorado (EI Colorado) within the Colorado Department of Human Services and the Division of Developmental Disabilities and the University of Northern Colorado, are working together to enhance the quality of and access to the existing state mandated certificate for paraprofessionals who work with infants and toddlers (birth through two years) with developmental delays or disabilities and their families.
+The PAR²A Center in collaboration with Early Intervention Colorado (EI Colorado) within the Colorado Department of Human Services and the Division of Developmental Disabilities and the University of Northern Colorado, worked together to enhance the quality of and access to the existing state mandated certificate for paraprofessionals who work with infants and toddlers (birth through two years) with developmental delays or disabilities and their families.
 Considering the developmental nature of the services provided by paraprofessionals in early intervention services, EI Colorado has chosen the title of Developmental Intervention Assistants (DI Assistants) for this position.
-The existing 16 Academy, DI Assistants certificate program is delivered through face-to-face classroom instruction.
-The proposed revised certificate program will be delivered using a hybrid model.
+The existing 16 Academy, DI Assistants certificate program was delivered through face-to-face classroom instruction.
+The revised certificate program is delivered using a hybrid model.

-The Hybrid CO-TOPEIS Project has the following five objectives:*
+The Hybrid CO-TOPEIS Project had the following five objectives:*

 - To create state DI Assistants standards that are aligned to the state and national personnel standards established by the Colorado Department of Education, Division for Early Childhood of the Council for Exceptional Children (DEC-CEC) and the National Association for the Education of Young Children (NAEYC).